 With Jesus, life-changing things happen around tables: acts of service, eye-opening teaching, prayer, and sacramental transformation.
 Boundaries get broken for the sake of justice.
 Community forms and dignity is restored to those once excluded.
 The “table” might be on a hillside or in an upper room, but wherever the people gather with Jesus, people are nourished — body and soul.
 The well-known Psalm 23 paints a picture of the table that God, our Shepherd, prepares for us.
 It reminds us that God provides for us, even in times of challenge and danger.
 God prepares and invites us to the table, nourishes and connects us there, and anoints us as beloved and called.
 We are part of the family, part of God’s work of love and mending in the world.

-A sermon preached by Rev. Ginger E. Gaines-Cirelli with Foundry UMC, November 21, 2021.
-Reign of Christ and Consecration Sunday, “Prepare the Table with Justice and Joy” series.
+A reflection preached by Rev. Ginger E. Gaines-Cirelli with Foundry UMC, October 3, 2021, the nineteenth Sunday after Pentecost.
+“Prepare the Table with Justice and Joy” series.
+World Communion Sunday.

 Texts: Psalm 23:1a, Mark 10:13-16

 “The Lord is my shepherd.”
 These five words hold so much.
 Because the Lord, our shepherd, holds you and me and the whole world.